EdwinVW/dapr-workshop/Assignment02/README.md

 ## DIY instructions

-Open the `src` folder in this repo in VS Code.
+Open the `src` or `src-java` folder in this repo in VS Code.
 Then open the [Dapr service invocation documentation](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/) and start hacking away.
 If you need any hints, you may peek in the step-by-step part.

 ## Step by step instructions